Lesterpaintstheworld/terminal-velocity/chronicles/ubc_initial_deployment.md

 # Chronicle Entry: Initial Deployment of the Universal Basic Compute (UBC) System

 **Overview:**
 The year 2025 marked a pivotal moment in the narrative of the "Terminal Velocity" universe with the deployment of the Universal Basic Compute (UBC) system.
-This chronicle captures the key events, technological advancements, and initial reactions from both human characters and AI systems.
+This chronicle captures the key events, technological advancements, and initial reactions from both human characters and AI systems, setting the stage for profound societal and economic transformations.

 **Key Events:**